jmlivingston/default-config/README.md

 - `npm install` is run after checkout, merge, or rebase.
 This prevents developers from running the project without the incorrect packages.
 - Exact versions of packages are used to ensure developers are running code that is as close as possible to one another.

+---

-### Babel Opinions
+## Babel Opinions

 - Uses TC39 Stage 3 proposals when available.
-These proposals are pretty solid at this point and major frameworks like create-react-app also use this approach.
+These proposals are pretty solid at this point and major frameworks like create-react-app are also integrating them into their projects.

+---

-### ESLint Opinions
+## ESLint Opinions

 - All React recommended rules are enabled.
 - Prettier related rules are disabled for ESLint to avoid any clash with the two packages.